maxijonson/paynow-raycast-extension/README.md

 Got a feature request?
 Please open an issue or contact me on Discord: **MaxiJonson**.
 Please take note that I usually only work on this project occasionally (literally only on the 1h30 train ride to and from work lol), so please be patient.

+## Setup

+This extension allows you to connect multiple PayNow stores.
+You can manage your stores in the "Manage Stores" command.
+If none are configured, you'll be prompted to add one when you try to use any of the commands.

+> Note: the API key you use should have at least read access to the features you want to use.
+Currently, the extension **does not handle permission errors gracefully** and always assumes it has the right permissions when making requests.

-## Installation
+## Local Installation

-This extension is not currently on the official Raycast Store.
-If you would like to install it regardless, you can install it manually as a development extension.
+This extension can be downloaded on the official Raycast Store by searching for it's ID: `paynow`.
+If you want the latest features not yet published, you can install it locally by following these steps:

 1. Clone the repository
    ```bash